projectmatrixled/Project_Matrix_GIT/README.md

 Project_Matrix_GIT
 ==================
-Micrcontroller : PIC16F877A
+Micrcontroller : 89S52
-LCD program : 8-bit LCD
+LED display program : 8-bit LCD
-This version has successful build thourgh CCS compiler, using MPLAB.
+This version has successful build through Keil compiler.

+This is first test program for implementing the LED program